 Concord Hospital will allow current Financial Assistance and Uninsured Discount Program enrollees the option of continuing to be on the program through the end of 2014.
 Concord Hospital will only be granting Financial Assistance for new patients who live in our service area.* Exceptions will be considered for patients in need of specialty care such as cardiac, cancer and urology services.
-Patients on the Uninsured Discount Program will continue to be eligible for a 25% uninsured discount and 10% prompt pay discount.
+Patients on the Uninsured Discount Program will continue to be eligible for a 40% uninsured discount.
 Uninsured patients unable to pay for their healthcare expenses are encouraged to complete a Financial Assistance Program application.
-You may request a Financial Assistance Application from a registration staff member or by calling our Customer Service Department at 1-800-562-1542.
+You may request a Financial Assistance Application from a registration staff member or by calling our Customer Service Department at 1 (800) 562-1542.

 In 2014, Anthem is currently the only insurance company offering a plan on the NH Health Insurance Marketplace and Concord Hospital is not an approved network provider for the Anthem insurance plan.
 At this time, Concord Hospital recognizes that our out-of-network status may create a significant financial burden and obstacle to obtaining necessary preventive and primary care for the uninsured population in our community.
 We do expect to participate in the Health Insurance Marketplace in 2015 when insurance providers offer a plan that is viable to both parties.